HarrisonWilde/famews/README.md

 ## Setup

-This repository depends on the workd done by [Yèche et al. HiRID Benchmark](https://github.com/ratschlab/HIRID-ICU-Benchmark) to preprocess the HiRID dataset and get it ready for model training, as well as inference and fairness analysis.
+This repository depends on the work done by [Yèche et al. HiRID Benchmark](https://github.com/ratschlab/HIRID-ICU-Benchmark) to preprocess the HiRID dataset and get it ready for model training, as well as inference and fairness analysis.

 The [HiRID Benchmark](https://github.com/ratschlab/HIRID-ICU-Benchmark) repository with the preprocessing is included as a submodule in this repository.
 To clone the repository with the submodule, run: